wikimedia/eventgate/README.md

 to the JSONSchema for the event.  `EventValidator` will extract and use those URIs to look up (and cache) those schemas to use for event validation.
-The `EventValidator` instance used by the default EventGate can request schema URIs from the local filesystem with `file://` or an `http://` based URIs.
-The field in the each event where the schema URI is located is configurable with the `schema_uri_field` config.
+The `EventValidator` instance used by the default EventGate can request schema URIs from the local filesystem with `file://` or remote ones via `http://` based URIs.
+The field in the each event where the schema URI is located is configured by the `schema_uri_field` config.
 When an event is received, the schema URI will be extracted from the `schema_uri_field`.
 The JSONSchema at the URI will be downloaded and used to validate the event.
 The extracted schema URI can optionally be prefixed with `schema_base_uri` and suffixed with `schema_file_extension`.
-The default `schema_uri_field` is '$schema'.
-If you use the defaults, all of your events should have a `$schema` field set to a resolvable schema URI.
+The default `schema_uri_field` is $schema.
+If you use the defaults, all of your events should have a $schema field set to a resolvable schema URI.

 ## Streams
-A 'stream' here refers to the destination of an event.
+A 'stream' here refers to the destination name of an event.
 It is closely related to Kafka's concept of a topic.
-Much of the time, a stream might correspond 1:1 with a Kafka topic and possibly even with a particular event schema name.
+Much of the time a stream might correspond 1:1 with a Kafka topic.
 If you don't care about the topic name that is used for a any given event, you don't need to configure this.
 The default behavior is to sanitize an event's schema URI and use it for the Kafka topic name.
 E.g. if an event's schema URI is `ui/element/button-push`, the topic name will end up being `ui_element_button-push`.
 However, if `stream_field` is configured and present in an event, its value will be used as the destination Kafka topic of that event.
 If you need finer control over event -> Kafka topic mapping, you should implement your own Kafka produce function (see, e.g. wikimedia-eventgate) that does so.

 # Configuration